tonidezman/tonidezman.github.io/_posts/2020-05-27-building-state-machine.markdown

 ![state machine for valid number challenge](/assets/state-machine-is-number-valid.png)

-To solve this problem with state machine we can have object that contains `different states` and a `nextState function` that would make transition from one state to the next.
+To solve this problem with state machine we have an object or hash table that contains `different states` and a `nextState function` that would make transition from one state to the next.

 ```javascript
 const STATE = {